 It strengthens reading and memory skills.
 The Auditory Neuroscience Laboratory at Northwestern University has said that reading and music are related via common cognitive and neural mechanisms.

-Musicians seem to be more apt multiskilled.
-It is believed that playing music improves their brain’s ability to process multiple senses simultaneously.
+Musicians seem to be more apt to multiskilled.
+It is believed that playing music improves the brain’s ability to process multiple senses simultaneously.

 Music helps blood flow.

 Music also increases the blood flow in our brains.
 Studies have shown that when short periods of musical training ensue, it increases the blood flow to the brain’s left hemisphere—accommodating when you are light for energy.
 Forget the energy drink and go and jam for 30 minutes.